- the music and dance of our communities

 - the places we call home

-Folk and traditional artist residencies, demonstrations, and performances may be eligible for funding through the NAC’s Artist Residency Express (AREX) grant program.
+Folk and traditional artist residencies and hands-on learning activities may be eligible for funding through the NAC’s Artist Residency Express (AREX) grant program.
 Master artists available to conduct a residency may also be listed in our Artist in Schools + Communities Roster.
 Read more

-The Living Traditions Grant program funds individual master folk artists and cultural organizations to support exemplary traditional arts projects in Nevada.
+Living Traditions Grants fund master folk artists and cultural organizations to support exemplary traditional arts projects in Nevada.
 Non-competitive grants of $1,500 are awarded to projects that demonstrate significant impact within a particular tradition or cultural community.
+Applications are being accepted for projects taking place before June 30, 2019.
 Read more

 PROGRAMS & SERVICES